Department of History, Philosophy, and Religious Studies

 Social Science Major

 A special interdisciplinary Social Science major is available.
 It includes courses from disciplines such as history, economics, political science, geography, psychology, sociology, or anthropology.
-Students should obtain the appropriate curriculum sheets from the School of Education, Office of Registration and Records, or the Arts, Humanities and Social Sciences Deanís Office.
+Students can obtain the appropriate curriculum guides from the School of Education, Office of Registration and Records, or the Arts, Humanities and Social Sciences Deanís Office.

 Before taking advanced course work required for the Social Science major, the student should complete at least one year in each of the required disciplines.
 In addition, students should complete course work in economics and world history.